 Jim Henson was determined to use the larger budget of a feature film to push the technological limits and capabilities of puppetry.
 One of the most difficult feats (and one that appears deceptively easy on-screen) was making Kermit ride a bicycle.

-The illusion of Fozzie driving the Studebaker was achieved by having a midget drive the car via remote control from the trunk, using a television monitor to guide his steering.
+The illusion of Fozzie driving the Studebaker was achieved by having a little person drive the car via remote control from the trunk, using a television monitor to guide his steering.
 The puppeteers would lie on the seat or floor and not see a thing.
 The first time they tested it, the television monitor went on the blink, and the driver had to be talked through the scene by an assistant director on a walkie-talkie ("A little to the right, now, to the left...hold it...").

 It took three Kermit the Frogs to do the opening "Rainbow Connection" scene.
 One of the Kermits used in "The Rainbow Connection" was a mechanical; you can tell by the way it strums the banjo, and the colors of Kermit's "skin".